shaneyoung91/shaneyoung91/README.md

 </div>

 ## About Me :
-- Currently a SWE Student at General Assembly
+- Currently a Student at General Assembly, with a focus in Full Stack Development.

 - Transitioning from a Credit career in Corporate/Commercial Banking